Web Content Display (Global)

 - access and print the ‘Stage 2 school assessment result sheet — moderation samples report’ to begin packaging student materials for moderation

-- submit the results sheet, including the teacher-selected sample (and student materials for subjects nominated for online moderation) to the principal’s delegate of the assessment school for authorisation.
+- submit the results sheet, including the teacher-selected sample to the principal’s delegate of the assessment school for authorisation.

 The principal’s delegate at the assessment school authorises and submits the completed results sheets to the SACE Board.